 Q. Is NYCHA suspending events such as Resident Association elections, annual Family Days, and other planned community events?

 A. NYCHA has postponed all in-person public meetings and events at NYCHA offices and developments until further notice.
 We will notify residents when in-person meetings and events will resume.

-Q. Will NYCHA’s Quarterly Board Meetings continue as scheduled?
+Q. Will NYCHA’s Monthly Board Meetings continue as scheduled?